scala-hamsters/hamsters/docs/monad_tranformers.md

 } yield ab
 ```

+Note 1 : You can also bring your own `Monad` implicit instance and work with `OptionT` or `EitherT`.
+`Future` and `Option` instances are provided by default.

-Note : For Future[Try] composition, see `Future.fromTry` to get a single future success or failure.
+Note 2 : For Future[Try] composition, see `Future.fromTry` to get a single future success or failure.